21st Cavalry Division: History

 In March 1925, plans were developed to assemble the entire 21st Cavalry Division at Sea Girt for maneuvers.
 The plan never came to fruition, however, due to a lack of money and the idea was not pursued again until the late 1930s.
 Although the division headquarters was not officially formed until 1940, the combined staffs of the 51st and 52nd Brigades formed the division headquarters in a provisional status for First Army command post exercises (CPXs) on several occasions.
 The staffs participated in the CPXs at Camp Dix, New Jersey, in 1931 and 1934, at Fort Devens, Massachusetts, in 1936, and in the I Cavalry Corps CPX at Fort Knox in 1934.
 Although the 21st Cavalry Division did not participate in the First Army maneuvers in 1935, 1939, and 1940, several of its subordinate units did.
 The 101st Cavalry participated in the 1939 maneuver and the 21st Reconnaissance Squadron participated in the 1940 maneuver, but as the “eyes and ears” of the 22nd Cavalry Division instead.
 The primary reason that the 21st did not play a part in those major maneuvers was that it did not have a staff organized, nor a commander appointed, until the summer of 1940.
 This state of affairs was due, in part, to the failure of the representative states’ adjutants general to agree on the division’s final allotments.

 The division was reorganized in the fall of 1938 when the 52nd Cavalry Brigade was reassigned to the 22nd Cavalry Division and New Jersey’s separate 59th Cavalry Brigade was assigned to the 21st in its stead.
 Also that fall, the Secretary of War authorized the various states to begin final negotiations for the formation of the headquarters of the remaining three National Guard cavalry divisions, less the 24th, which was already organized.
 Final allotments were made in January 1939 and the division headquarters, less several staff positions, were allotted to the state of New York.
 The Secretary of War authorized the formation of the 21st Cavalry Division on 30 April 1940 and the division headquarters was organized and federally recognized on 5 July 1940, making it the last National Guard cavalry division to be formed.
 On that date, Major General Nathaniel H. Egleston (formerly the commander, 51st Cavalry Brigade) was appointed division commander.
 However, only three months later the division was directed to be broken up.
 The 21st was inactivated on 1 October 1940 and disbanded on 1 November 1940.
-The division staff personnel were reassigned to the serve as the brigade staff for the 102nd Coast Artillery Brigade (Anti-Aircraft) and the Headquarters Battery was manned by personnel from the division headquarters troop and the 51st Cavalry Brigade.
+The division staff personnel were reassigned to the serve as the brigade staff for the 102nd Coast Artillery Brigade (Anti-Aircraft) and the Headquarters Battery was staffed by personnel from the division headquarters troop and the 51st Cavalry Brigade.
 Major General Egleston gave up command of the 21st and assumed command of the 102nd on 5 September 1940.